miry/online_games_bots/README.md

 Continuously send troops to missions. **WARNING**: Disable it manually, if you have a war or require forces for something.

+### Events

+Get automaticaly rewards if it them available in the Task list.

+### Exchange Silver

+Use Mass functions to exchange silver from each castle and fortress.

 ## Quick Usage

 Run the bot on your machine or in cloud, you should [install Docker](https://docs.docker.com/install/).